 Images Sourced from Google Images (c) to original creator.

-About the Author Shri Prakash Praharaj topped the university during his graduation and post graduation in Commerce and has been awarded two gold medals.
+Shri Prakash Praharaj topped the university during his graduation and post graduation in Commerce and has been awarded two gold medals.
 By training, he is an MBA and he has been awarded a Diploma in Treasury, Investment and Risk Management besides CAIIB from the Indian Institute of Bankers.
 He is also a CERTIFIED FINANCIAL PLANNER CM and a Certified Personal Financial Adviser with 30 years of experience in the financial services sector under his belt, which include service at financial sector pillars like the Reserve Bank of India, United India Insurance Company, State Bank of India and SBI Life Insurance Company.

 During the year 2010, he promoted Max Secure Financial Planners to provide fee-only financial planning advisory services and promote financial literacy.
 Today, he is a SEBI-registered Investment Adviser and helps plethora of investors to plan their financial lives and achieve their aspirations.